DenizSt/TriCats/README.md

 #### Sesquilinearize

-`Linearize[f]` makes the function `f` sesquilinear with respect to expressions with head `AdjMtx`, i.e. conjugate-linear in its first and linear in its second argument.
+`Sesquilinearize[f]` makes the function `f` sesquilinear with respect to expressions with head `AdjMtx`, i.e. conjugate-linear in its first and linear in its second argument.

 `f` can be any function of two arguments which has already been defined for expressions with head `AdjMtx` in the following way:
 ```mathematica